-• Brochure: The Agency requires Approved Vendors to distribute a brochure to program participants prior to the execution of the contract with the program participant.
-This consumer protection brochure is available in either print or electronic form, and has been prepared by the Program Administrator and approved by the Agency.446 The brochure informs consumers of their rights, procedures for filing complaints, and point to more information on the Program website.
+• Brochure: The Agency will requirerequires Approved Vendors to distribute a brochure to program participants prior to the execution of the contract with the program participant, a.
+This consumer protection brochure is available in botheither print andor electronic form, and has been prepared by the Program Administrator and approved by the Agency.
+That574 The brochure will informinforms consumers of their rights, procedures for filing complaints, and point to more information on the Program website.
 The Agency has prepared the brochure in English and Spanish and will consider creating versions in other languages should sufficient demand exist.